anthonyngg192/dataset-local-caching/ARCHITECTURE.md

 ## Design rationale

 - **Shared-nothing sharding (Dragonfly-style).** Partitioning the keyspace by hash and pinning each partition to one worker removes lock contention.
-Adding cores scales the *store* throughput — though for light GET/SET the store is rarely the bottleneck (see trade-offs).
+In principle this scales the *store* across cores — but measured, it does *not* help for in-memory work: a single worker is only ~16% busy at 1.6M ops/s, so the per-op coordination dominates, not the store (see trade-offs).
+The payoff needs genuinely heavy per-op work (real disk I/O at a scale beyond RAM).
+- **RAM as a cache, not the whole store (the real value).** With tiering, the dataset is bounded by disk, not memory: a fixed RAM budget fronts a much larger durable dataset on disk.
+This is the point — capacity per GB of RAM — for small, memory-constrained deployments.
+Throughput vs a single-threaded in-memory store is *not* the selling axis.
 - **Serial per-shard execution (Redis-style).** Within a shard, commands run one at a time, so each worker's data structures need no synchronization.
 - **Message passing over shared memory.** mpsc in, mpsc out — ownership is clear